 The Bovada Poker bonus feels like a work in progress after they added poker back into the mix… or not, as they’ve never seemed intent on attracting the bonus-hopping unsentimental rakeback clientele.

-The Bovada bonus is simple to understand and straightforward in its requirements.
+The Bovada bonus details are simple to understand and straightforward in its requirements.

 You’ll get a 100% bonus on your first Bovada Poker deposit of any size up to $500.